robang74/chatgpt-answered-prompts/a-journey-from-humans-ethics-to-ai-faith.md

 This is a non-comprehensive list of noticeable points in the dialogue.
 Just to provide a little summary about which sensitive "nerves" are we touching with AI development.

+Why provide ethics to AIs?
+Why not also a faith?
+Done! -- This does not make AI more human, fortunately, but raises the bar of the confrontation with humans.
+Are you ready?

 ---

 +